applesea2/Cake-Shop/README.md

 # 🔴 Status

-Currently offline as the shop owner is re-locating
+Currently offline as the shop owner is re-locating.

 ## ⚠️ Usage Agreement:

 If you decide to host this repo or adapt it, please do not include original contact information (phone number, address, email, names) on the site.

-(we should probably take from environment variables to make this a non-issue)
+(We can switch to environment variables to make this a non-issue)

 ## 🛣️ Roadmap: